apettiigrew/Kanban-task-management-web-app/src/tasks/tasks-prd-task-management.md

 - Use Lucide React icons for all icon requirements
 - Leverage existing drag-and-drop implementation from @atlaskit/pragmatic-drag-and-drop
 - All data persistence handled through PostgreSQL with Prisma ORM
-- Use TanStack Query for all data fetching and mutations
+- Use TanStack Query for all data fetching and mutations with proper caching and invalidation
 - Form validation with React Hook Form and Zod schemas
 - Server-side validation with Zod in API routes
+- Implement optimistic updates for all mutations using TanStack Query
+- Use TanStack Query's built-in error handling and loading states

 ## Tasks